flutter/website/src/release/breaking-changes/gesture-recognizer-add-allowed-pointer.md

 ## Summary

-`OneSequenceGestureRecognizer.addAllowedPointer()` was changed to take a `PointerDownEvent`, like it superclass.
+`OneSequenceGestureRecognizer.addAllowedPointer()` was changed to take a `PointerDownEvent`, like its superclass.
 Previously, it accepted the more general `PointerEvent` type, which was incorrect.

 ## Context